evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 You need to prepare two datasets for comparison: **reference** and **current**.
 You can also generate some of the reports with a single current dataset.

 {% hint style="info" %}
-Refer to the [input data](input-data.md) and [column mapping](column-mapping.md) for more details on data preparation and requirements.
+Refer to the [input data](../input-data/data-requirements.md) and [column mapping](../input-data/column-mapping.md) for more details on data preparation.
 {% endhint %}

 # Metric presets